 Geranium phaeum Joseph Green is a real rarity.
 It is the only double form of the G. phaeum species.
 It has a double layer of purple petals with a smaller inner ring of green petals, giving the appearance of green flecks amongst the purple.
-As typical for phaeum’s it is clump forming and will grow best in damp shade; it will tolerate full sun (providing it is not allowed to dry out) but may not perform as well.
+Joseph Green will grow best in damp shade, it will tolerate full sun but may not perform as well.

 Geraniums are herbaceous perennials and for the most part they are super easy to grow and fuss free.
 They require minimal maintenance, and, in most cases, you will be able to propagate them by division and have many more plants in next to no time.